wavecommander/panblog/md/posts/looking-at-the-stars-for-answers.md

 Some sort of modulated wave.
 A radio wave?
 A light wave?
 Perhaps both.
 Who knows what sort of technological and engineering wonder it would take to achieve such a feat?
 Commanding a wave?
-Sending encoded signals between distant worlds instantaneously?
+Sending encoded signals between distant worlds as fast as physics will allow?
 Just the thought of its possibility boggles the mind.
 What a wondrous world that would be.